shermanhuman/perfectputty/README.md

 # perfectputty
-PuTTY comes with a number of annoying default settings, and to make things worse changing the defaults don't change any of the old entries you've made.
+PuTTY comes with a number of really bad default settings, and to make things worse changing the default session doesn't update any of the old entries you've made.
 If you want to edit your existing session en masse will have to resort to exporting a .reg file, editing and re-importing.
 That's why it's so important to get your settings PERFECT before you even begin using Putty.

-I've put together this .reg file to change the defaults to what I consider sane and beautiful settings.
+I've put together some resources to change the defaults to what I consider sane and beautiful settings.

+## Install

+- Right click the 'default-settings.reg' and merge into your registry.
+- Install the font.
+- Put the pop.wav somewhere you can live and point the default bell there.

+## Features

 ### Sweet color settings
 I started with [jellybeans](https://github.com/nanotech/jellybeans.vim) and made modifications with the following